 On July 1, the Keystone State introduced travel restrictions for residents returning from 15 states.
 “If you have traveled, or plan to travel, to an area where there are high amounts of COVID-19 cases, it is recommended that you stay at home for 14 days upon return to Pennsylvania.
 If you travel to the following states, you will need to quarantine for 14 days upon return: Alabama, Arizona, Arkansas, California, Florida, Georgia, Idaho, Louisiana, Mississippi, Nevada, North Carolina, South Carolina, Tennessee, Texas and Utah.”

 State parks are currently open with no restrictions.
 No hunting season changes have been reported.

 The Texas Parks and Wildlife Department (TPWD) will continue to stay current with the latest public health recommendations and will announce changes at the Texas Parks & Wildlife website.

 No changes are expected for fall hunting seasons.
 Utah is now allowing hunter education courses to be completed with a virtual online-field day activity.
 See more information

 Fishing and black bear/turkey hunting seasons reopened on May 5th.
 Check the WDFW website for more information.

-The deadline to apply for deer and antelope is June 5, 2020.
-All licenses can not be returned or surrended after the draw.
-You can still purchase any preference points prior to Oct 31 even if you do not apply in the draw!
+All licenses cannot be returned or surrended after the draw.
+You can still purchase any preference points prior to November 2 even if you did not apply in the draw!